 As the largest annual month-long, city-wide photography festival in the US and a member of the international Festival of Light organization, ACP attracts many photo-lovers from all over the globe to Atlanta during the month of October; so plan your trip early.

-Our auction & gala sells out every year and features Denise Bethel Former Chairman, Photographs, Sotheby's N.Y as auctioneer.
+Our auction & gala sells out every year!
 It is a seated dinner, combined with a silent auction and an exciting live auction you won't want to miss.

 There are over 100 photography events happening during the festival season.
 Come early to enjoy them before the big events, or stay a few days after and visit the many participating galleries, museums, libraries and arts centers exhibiting photographs during the festival.
 All are free and open to the public.